rlhelinski/musicbrainz-catalog/README.md

 git clone https://github.com/rlhelinski/musicbrainz-catalog.git
 ```

-To get a ZIP file of the latest version instead, use the following link:
+To get a ZIP file of the latest version instead of using Git, use the following
+link:
 https://github.com/rlhelinski/musicbrainz-catalog/archive/master.zip

 The 'catalog-cli.py' script is the text-mode interface to the catalog.
 Start it